NovaLynxie/CoraBot_Main/README.md

 Don't worry, I also come with a help command so you can find out what commands I have, just ask whenever you're having trouble remembering one of my commands.

 ## Setting up the bot instance (WIP)
 ***WARNING!
-CoraBot v3.x.x is not backwards compatible with v2.x.x and older versions since there are multiple breaking changes to how it runs!***
+CoraBot v4 is not backwards compatible with v3.x.x and older versions since there are multiple breaking changes to how it runs!
+No support will be offered if you do not install it correctly!***
-*If you have v2.x.x installed, please backup before upgrading or install v3.x.x to a different directory!
+*If you have v3 or older installed, please backup before upgrading or install in a different directory!*
-It is recommended to remove older versions since v3.x will be more up to date.*
 ### Requirements
 - Node.js v12 or higher.
 - FFmpeg v4 or higher.